DevAlexandre0/CleanHUD/README.md

 # CleanHUD

+/togglehud for show/hide HUD

 # installation
 1. open your server.cfg
-2. add 'add_ace group.admin "priority.admin" allow' in your server.cfg
-3. ensure CleanHUD in your server.cfg
+2. ensure CleanHUD in your server.cfg

 # Dependency
 1. ESX_Framework